demiinferno/People-Counter-Application/README.md

 Handle the input stream

-Use your code from inference.py to perform inference Extract the model output
+Use your code from inference.py- to perform inference extract the model output